jcfitzpatrick12/grso-docker/README.md

 # grso-docker: GNU Radio for Solar Observations

+## Important Announcement :loudspeaker:

+**This repository (grso) is no longer under active development.
+Development efforts have shifted to a new and improved program named SPECTRE.**

+**For the latest updates, features, and contributions, please refer to the new SPECTRE project.
+The link to the new project will be provided here shortly.**

 ## Introduction
 ```grso-docker``` is a containerised environment designed for running the ```grso``` application [linked here](https://github.com/jcfitzpatrick12/grso).
 This setup utilizes an Ubuntu-based Docker container to run GNU Radio with the ```gr-sdrplay3``` OOT module.
 This approach ensures a consistent, isolated, and portable environment for the ```grso``` application, facilitating consistent deployment and easier management.